Last updated on December 2nd, 2019

 It would be great if your podcast appealed to everyone, but that’s probably not the case.
 Instead of trying to market to all podcast listeners, focus on the ones who get the most value from your show.
 Over time, take steps to learn as much as you can about that audience so you can design promotions that finds them with the right messaging.

-For instance, let’s say you decide to answer questions on Quora to drive traffic to your podcast.
-It would be smart to add tracking code to your links to determine just how much traffic you create.
-Otherwise you’d never know if that tactic was successful.
+For instance, let’s say you decide to answer questions on Quora to drive traffic to your podcast’s website.
+It would be smart to add tracking codes to the links in your answer to determine how many people ultimately land back on your site.
+Without any tracking parameters, it’s difficult to decide if a tactic is successful or not.

-How to Promote a Podcast 20 Marketing Tactics
+How To Promote A Podcast With 20 Marketing Tactics

 If you haven’t launched your podcast yet, create three episodes before you release.
 Online business coach Pat Flynn recommends posting three to five episodes at launch so new listeners can binge a bit.
 “I actually received negative reviews from people who had listened to the first episode and were upset that there was only one,” he says.